-If you have gone shopping for cannabis in your local dispensary, then you have noticed that the strains are broken down in three different groups: sativa, indica and, hybrid.
-Weed users prefer to sue the words Indica and Sativa to predict the side effects of a specific marijuana strain.
+If you have gone shopping for cannabis in your local dispensary, then you have noticed that the strains are broken down into three different groups: Sativa, Indica, and hybrid.
+Weed users prefer to use the words Indica and Sativa to predict the side effects of a specific marijuana strain.

 It is therefore important to know the subtle difference between the two: